Crispy Baked Cod Recipe

 Add the flour to to another shallow bowl (bowl #3).

-Last coat the fish in the seasoned breadcrumb mixture completely coating.
+Last coat the fish well in the seasoned breadcrumbs.
 Gently press the breading to the fish then transfer to the prepared baking sheet.

 Repeat until all of the fish is breaded then spray the pieces of cod with cooking spray.
 This step is important for a crispy golden texture.

-Remove from the oven and serve with your favorite sides (see suggestions below) including tartar sauce and a squeeze of fresh lemon juice over the top.
+Serve with your favorite sides including tartar sauce and a squeeze of fresh lemon juice.

 crispy baked cod on plate with fork piercing the fish